kailanak1/vuepress_to_html/README.md

 ## Using this Script

 1. Fork and clone or copy and paste the Python script into an IDE.
+2. Install the necessary packages.
-2. Edit the path and optionally what you'd like the ":::" to be converted to.
+3. Edit the path and optionally what you'd like the ":::" to be converted to.
-3. Run main.py.
+4. Run main.py.
-4. Results will print to the console.
+5. Results will print to the console.

 ## Acknowledgements